Partner Sites

 2. Australian Graduate School of Management at the University of New South Wales (AGSM @ UNSW)

 To qualify for the MBA concentration in finance you must take courses in accounting and financial management, and in corporate finance.
-In addition to these and the core courses, you must then choose six finance specialisation courses and two electives.
+In addition to these and the core courses, you must then choose six finance specialization courses and two electives.

 3. The University of Nebraska

 Another fully-online program, the University of Nebraska’s online MBA in finance is taught in a series of eight-week courses.
-There are 10 core courses and six electives over the course of the program, and these can be completed in as little as 18 months (though the average is around 3 years).
+There are 10 core courses and six electives over the course of the program, and these can be completed in as little as 18 months (though the average is around three years).

 On this program, students study MBA finance courses such as managerial economics and financial accounting.